Abu Julia

 Muhammad Sbaita (محمد اسبيتة), also known as Abu Julia (أبو جوليا), is a Palestinian chef and social media star.
 He is notable for his cooking videos, and was described by Al Jazeera as "the most famous Arab chef on Facebook".
-As of January 2021, he had 6.1 million followers on Facebook, and over 1 billion views of his videos.

 Life

 Sbaita was born in Gaza, Palestine, and lived there continuously until the age of 27.
 His father is a blacksmith, with whom he worked for around 12 years.
 He learned to cook at the age of thirteen, with the help of his grandmother, during a period when his mother was unwell.
 He has a degree in English literature, and has worked as a translator and editor.
 He moved to London in 2017 to be with his wife, who is a doctor completing a postgraduate medical degree in the UK.

 During his time in London, he worked as a translator, though his interest in cooking led him to work in one of Jamie Oliver's restaurants for a year and a half.